-Leather upholstery can be cleaned with a soft cloth and mild soap solution.
+Leather upholstery/suede-like upholstery (alcanteraTM) can be cleaned with a soft cloth and mild soap solution.
 For more difficult spots, Volvo offers a leather care kit.

 On no account must gasoline, naphtha or similar cleaning agents be used on the plastic or the leather since these can cause damage.